-After this change, the time complexity is $O(n^2)$ .
+After this change, the time complexity is $O(n^2)$.

-Surprisingly, it is possible to solve the problem in O(n) time which means that we can remove one more loop.
-The idea is to calculate for each array index the maximum subarray sum that ends to that index.
+Surprisingly, it is possible to solve the problem in O(n) time, which means that we can remove one more loop.
+The idea is to calculate for each array position the maximum subarray sum that ends at that position.
 After this, the answer for the problem is the maximum of those sums.

-Condider the subproblem of finding the maximum subarray for a fixed ending index k.
+Condider the subproblem of finding the maximum subarray that ends at position k.
 There are two possibilities:

-- 1. The subarray only contains the element at index k. - 2.
-The subarray consists of a subarray that ends to index k 1, followed by the element at index k.
+- 1. The subarray only contains the element at position k. - 2.
+The subarray consists of a subarray that ends at position k-1, followed by the element at position k.

-Our goal is to find a subarray with maximum sum, so in case 2 the subarray that ends to index k - 1 should also have the maximum sum.
-Thus, we can solve the problem efficiently when we calculate the maximum subarray sum for each ending index from left to right.
+Our goal is to find a subarray with maximum sum, so in case 2 the subarray that ends at index k-1 should also have the maximum sum.
+Thus, we can solve the problem efficiently when we calculate the maximum subarray sum for each ending position from left to right.